Geographic Distribution and Habitat

 As folivores (leaf-eaters), olive colobuses mainly consume leaves and leaf parts, preferring young leaves.
 They supplement their diet with flowers and unripe seeds.
 Olive colobus monkeys forage in the understory and middle canopy for food.

 Due to the high amount of foliage consumed, the olive colobus has a multi-chambered sacculated stomach to help with the breakdown of cellulose.
 Their complex stomachs also allow them to digest mature or even toxic foliage that other monkeys cannot.
 Since a diet of leaves is low in nutrition, they spend a great portion of their day foraging to meet their nutritional requirements.

 Behavior and Lifestyle

 Olive colobuses are arboreal (tree-dwelling) and diurnal (active during daylight hours) and are skilled climbers.
 They most commonly occupy the dense growth in the lower and middle forest strata but occasionally descend and travel on the ground.
 They may ascend higher when feeding or traveling in the company of other species.

 Olive colobuses are shy monkeys.
-Coupled with their drab coloration, they are difficult to observe in dense forest.
+Coupled with their drab coloration, they are difficult to observe in dense forests.
 Thus, they are not well studied.
 They live in small groups composed of multiple males, females, and their offspring.
 Group sizes can range from 3 to 15 individuals.
-There is no one single dominant male who monopolizes the females in the group.
+There is no single dominant male who monopolizes the females in the group.
 At maturity, all juveniles leave their natal groups and venture out to join other groups.
 Some females have been observed visiting groups other than their own for short periods of time strictly for mating opportunities.

 Olive colobus monkeys frequently associate with other forest monkey species, especially with Diana monkeys (Cercopithecus diana).
 When Diana monkeys sound alarm calls, olive colobus monkeys freeze in place, sitting very still in the trees.
 The drab color of their pelage camouflages them.
 Their relationship with Diana monkeys has the benefit of reducing the risk of predation and attracting mates.